What Is the Employee Life Cycle? Your Overview

 A good onboarding process for new employees also goes a long way!

-Onboarding within the employee life cycle
+Strategies for onboarding within the employee life cycle

-4. Making top talent stick: retention
+4. Retention: Making top talent stick around

-This is a key stage of the employee life cycle.
+Retention is a key stage of the employee life cycle.
 That’s because once employees have been with a company for a while, there’s a real risk that employers might start to take them for granted.

 That’s why it’s important to address thorny issues such as rewards and recognition as soon as possible.
 Then, over time, it’s important to make sure employees know what to do to help achieve their goals, as well as what HR needs to do to keep accurate records of their ambitions, progress and success.

-Retention within the employee life cycle
+Strategies for retention within the employee life cycle

 Once employees are settled and happy it’s also worth considering how strategic professional development can help you get the best out of your employees.

-Career development within the employee life cycle
+Strategies for development within the employee life cycle

 Eventually, employees decide to move on.
 At this stage of the employee life cycle, there are many factors at play.
 For example, former employees might move or look for career opportunities that they can’t get at your company, they might retire, go off to work for themselves or even be enticed away by a rival company.